-Modules currently offered can be seen here, and those planned or in development include Environmental health (including Climate change), Violence and Health, Zoonoses, One Health, and Health informatics.
+Modules currently offered can be seen here, and those planned or in development include Environmental Health (including Climate Change), Global Health, Global Mental Health, Substance Use and Public Health, and Humanism in Health and Health Care.
 Development team members are welcome in each of these.
 Any individual or organization who would like to join in the process of developing a new module is invited to suggest a topic to us.

 What will I get out of being a tutor?

 -Work with a diverse and interesting group of colleagues from many countries.

 -Develop partnerships and collaborations with individuals and institutions in many different settings.

 -Keep up to date with advances in international public health.

 -Get up to speed with developments in IT and the open-source approach - a new way for individuals and organizations to develop collaboratively and share the products of their work.

 -Have a teaching role with lots of support.